crwhitesides/react-router-nested-routes/README.md

 export default connect(mapStateToProps)(MoviesPage);
 ```

 With the `MoviesPage` container we are now adding two `Route` components.
 You will notice that we are inheriting `match` from `this.props` this is a POJO that contains the current url. so we are able to show stuff depending on what the `match.url` returns.
 In the 2nd `Route` component we are defining a path of `${match.url}/:movieId`.
-This will load the MovieShow component when the url looks something like `movies/1`.
+This will load the MoviesShow component when the url looks something like `movies/1`.

 Lets go ahead and make sure that our MoviesList component has links to get to this nested route.